bs-community/blessing-skin-server/README.md

 $ gulp
 ```

 Congrats!
 You made it.
-More general install docs here in case you got stuck.
+Next, please refer to No.2 of [Quick Install].

 Configure the Web Server
 ------------